-Every truck should know the weight of diesel fuel.
-How much does a gallon of diesel fuel weight?
+Every trucker should know the weight of diesel fuel.
+How much does a gallon of diesel fuel weigh?
 When a normal driver passes a truck on the freeway, they don’t really think twice.
 They might think they want to speed up to pass it, or that they’re getting their view blocked.
 They don’t think about all the logistics that go into the truck driver’s route, and they definitely don’t think about the weight of diesel fuel.

 Any truck driver who has ever set out to plan for their long-distance trip has had to do their due diligence with trip planning.
 New drivers especially can tend to overlook the weight of diesel fuel.
 Those weight checks you see on the side of the freeway aren’t for nothing.
 This is where weighing diesel fuel comes in.